 Five Functions that Increase 3D CAD Productivity!!

 If they would have added some of IronCAD's incredible innovation, they might have had something to offer.
-But it, again, is just another clunky, sketch, sketch, constrain, constrain system.
+But it, again, is just another clunky constrained sketching system.
 But, what do you expect from the founders of Solidworks, that were the first to copy Pro/e to the PC, actually creating more problems than solutions for the industry.
 Are they are now reaping what they sowed??
 LOL

 But there is hope!
 Onshape is so much more than Solidworks.